castilho101/CallMe/README.md

 ## CSPBypass Contribution

-CallMe integrates with [cspbypass.com](https://cspbypass.com) — a curated database of CSP bypass gadgets.
+CallMe integrates with [cspbypass.com](https://cspbypass.com).
 The **cspbypass.com** button in the popup formats your discoveries into the right format for direct contribution to the project.
 It automatically filters findings against domains commonly found in real-world CSP headers and removes duplicates already present in the CSPBypass dataset.

 > **Warning:** Always test your endpoints and verify they actually trigger an alert before submitting.
 Do not contribute untested or broken gadgets.